Universal Pictures Logo

 Industry | Media |

-The Universal Pictures logo contains black colors
+The Universal Pictures logo features black colors

 This is a color scheme of Universal Pictures.
 You can copy each of the logo colors by clicking on a button with the color HEX code above.